HEALTHY HEART

 Stress Management:

-Chronic stress can negatively impact heart health.
+• Prolonged stress can negatively affect heart health.

-Techniques such as meditation, yoga, and relaxation exercises can help reduce stress.
+• Techniques such as meditation, yoga, and relaxation exercises can help reduce stress.

 • null